Approximately Counting Answers to Conjunctive Queries with Disequalities and Negations: Introduction

 \begin{obs} Let $a$ be positive integer.
 Let $C$ be a recursively enumerable class of hypergraphs such that every member of $C$ has arity at most $a$.
 If the treewidth of hypergraphs in~$C$ is unbounded then $\CQ{\Phi_C}$ does not have an FPTRAS, unless rETH fails. \end{obs}

-Observation~\ref{obs:LBmain} shows that Theorem~\ref{thm:mainbounded} provides a tight result for hypergraph classes with bounded arity.
+Observation~\ref{obs:LBmain} shows that Theorem~\ref{thm:mainbounded} provides a tight result for hypergraph classes with bounded arity in the sense that, assuming rETH, there is an FPTRAS if and only if the treewidth is bounded.
 Note that the stated lower bound is slightly stronger than required since it also applies to conjunctive queries without extensions.